Skip to main content

 9. Hidden gems

-Although Senja itself might be a new destination for many travellers, there is an even more hidden gem to be found in the area.
+Although Senja itself might be a new destination for many travellers, there is an even lesser-known gem in the area.

 Sheltered from rough weather, this lush green island is the perfect place for outdoor relaxation.